 Since its foundation in 1974, Arkansas State University-Beebe/Newport has provided course work in certificate programs.
-Act 1244, enacted by the General Assembly in 1991, established the merger of WRTC and ASU-Beebe to create ASU-Beebe/Newport.
-This merger now allows ASU-Beebe/Newport to offer course work for certificate programs, Associate degrees and for transfer to four-year institutions.
+Act 1244 enacted by the General Assembly in 1991, established the merger of White River Technical College and Arkansas State University-Beebe to create Arkansas State University-Beebe/Newport.
+This merger now allows Arkansas State University-Beebe/Newport to offer course work for certificate programs, Associate degrees and transfer to four-year institutions.

 The campus is located 40 miles southwest of Jonesboro and 55 miles northeast of Beebe.
-ASU-Beebe/Newport serves a large rural population with students attending from eight (8) counties.
+Arkansas State University-Beebe/Newport serves a large rural population with students attending from eight (8) counties.
 The campus is currently making many physical changes and will continue to expand within the next few years.

-As changes occur in the campus, the student body, or the course offerings, the priorities . . . quality teaching and attention to the individual student . . . remain the same.
+As changes occur in the campus, the student body, or the course offerings, the priorities ... quality teaching and attention to the individual student ... remain the same.
 The philosophy of Arkansas State University-Beebe/Newport is stated in the following language: